 With Android Oreo, a dot will appear above any app icons with waiting notifications.
 If you long-press an icon with a dot, a widget-style menu will pop up on screen showing whatever requires your attention.
 You'll have the option to respond right there and then, as well as perform other relevant actions.

-Android Oreo comes packing a new ‘picture-in-picture’ mode (or ‘PiP mode’ if you will), which allows you to watch a video in a small window while messing around with other apps.
+Android Oreo comes packing a new ‘picture-in-picture’ mode (or ‘PiP mode’ if you will), which allows you to reduce an app to a small window, which can then be moved around your desktops.
+Handy if you want to watch a video while sending emails, for instance.

 This is a feature already found on some other Android phones, including some of LG’s recent flagships.
-But now with Android Oreo, all Android mobiles will boast the ability to multitask with video.
-This is a natural extension of Nougat’s split-screen mode, giving you more flexibility with how you work on your mobile.
+Basically it's a natural extension of Nougat’s split-screen mode, giving you a little bit more flexibility with how you work on your mobile.
+Or at least, that's the idea.

 Android Instant Apps